alfi-98/Login-Form-Using-HTML-CSS-NodeJS-ExpressJS/README.md

   reg_date TIMESTAMP DEFAULT CURRENT_TIMESTAPM ON UPDATE CURRENT_TIMESTAMP
   ```

+## Setting up the web server:
-## Using Node.js and Express.js for web server:
+- The web  Node.js and Express.js for
 - we at first set an express server on port 4000 using the following code
   ```
   const express = require('express');